Art Gallery of Ontario: Galleria Italia

 The Galleria Italia is a 200 m glass, steel, and wood projecting canopy at the fronting of Dundas Street, also acting as a viewing hall on the second level of the building.
 The galleria was named in recognition of a $13 million contribution by 26 Italian-Canadian families of Toronto, a funding consortium led by Tony Gagliano, a past President of the museum's Board of Trustees.

-Both ends of the glass and wood canopy extend pass the building forming "tears", providing the appearance that the building's façade has been pulled off the building.
-The Galleria Italia is made out of 200 m glued laminated timber and glass gallery space which sites atop the Dundas Street walkway.
+Both ends of the glass and wood canopy extend past the building forming "tears", providing the appearance that the building's façade has been pulled off the building.
+The Galleria Italia is made out of 200 m glued laminated timber and glass gallery space atop the Dundas Street walkway.
 Approximately 1,800 glued laminated timber pieces were used on the facade of the Galleria Italia; and 2,500 timber connectors.

 The galleria is composed of two layers, with the inner layer formed by 47 vertical radial arches, each of which increases in spacing between one another as it approaches the main entrance.
 The radials provide lateral support against the wind for the outer layer, a glued laminated timber mullion grid, as it transfers the weight to the floor.
 Both of these sit on a steel frame, which supports the galleria.
-The mullion grid itself is attached to sliding bearings, that allows its curtain wall to adjust to changes in temperature, without compromising the integrity of the wood.
+The mullion grid itself is attached to sliding bearings that allow its curtain wall to adjust to changes in temperature, without compromising the integrity of the wood.
 Most of the timber was made of Douglas fir trees, from a manufacturer based in Penticton, British Columbia.
 Each piece of timber is unique, given that the galleria's design featured slants that increased in width incrementally, and whose curvatures were changing throughout its length.

 The galleria uses 128 steel horizontal beams to prevent the radials from contorting.
-Given that the museum is typically maintained at 50 per cent relative humidity, the steel used to support the glued laminated timber required a galvanized finish in order to prevent corrosion.
+Given that the museum is typically maintained at 50 per cent relative humidity, the steel used to support the glued laminated timber required a galvanized finish to prevent corrosion.